The Exciting Growth Of The CVCA

 The CVCA enters a new chapter today, with the announcement of Kim Furlong as our new Chief Executive Officer.
 As the Canadian private capital industry rapidly matures, Furlong joins the leadership ranks at the association, representing our interests with all levels of government, and forwarding our collective agenda on several fronts.

 Furlong has a dynamic background and brings almost 20 years experience in public policy and communications.
 She brings with her an extensive national and international network that was built from positions within the federal government, the corporate world as well as trade associations.
 Most recently, she was leading external relations for Amgen Canada, an American-based multinational biopharmaceutical company.
 Before joining Amgen, Furlong was Vice-President Federal Government Relations for the Retail Council of Canada.

-“I’ve worked both as an official for the federal government, and as a politically appointed person,” says Furlong.
-“I think there’s significant value in having experience on both sides of government and understanding how policy is made, and how decisions are made.”
+“I’ve worked both as an official for the federal government and as a politically appointed person,” says Furlong.
+“I think there’s significant value in having experience on both sides of the government and understanding how policy is made, and how decisions are made.”

 This unique understanding of government process and policy combined with a decade in a multinational and a few years as a senior executive in a trade association has prepared Furlong to take on the challenges that our industry faces.

 “I have sat on both sides of the trade association table, most recently as an active member of two life sciences organizations and previously as a senior executive for Canadian retail.
 Having served and delivered for members in the past and having been one recently, I am excited to meet CVCA’s members and work to solidify the value we bring to them on a daily basis.
 I know that my experience in government, in the corporate world, and my time dealing with trade associations brings a balanced set of experience to apply to the challenges that we’ll face as an industry at the CVCA.”